CloudCannon/base-jekyll-template/_posts/1200-09-01-K8-general-kubernetes-questions.md

 Below we will answer some general questions on Kubernetes (K8) V2 and how it works with Armory Spinnaker

-## How would to create a pipeline in K8 V2 with Spinnaker?
+## How to create a pipeline in K8 V2 with Spinnaker?
 Generally speaking, to create a K8 V2 pipeline, you would create a ‘deployment’ manifest for your server group.
 You can store it in either GitHub, S3, or GCS.
 In the pipeline you can configure it to trigger when there is a change to it.
 Details to each can be found in the OSS docs.

 You can find more details at this link: